CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/README.md

             1. Go to the VM instances page.
             2. Find your Slurm Controller VM.
             3. Click the SSH button next to it to open a web-based terminal session.

-            4. To view the log, use the following command:
+         After connecting to the Slurm Controller VM (via SSH or the Google Cloud Console), open the terminal session within that VM and run the following command:

             ```bash
             sudo cat /var/log/slurm/slurmctld.log
             ```

             Why we use `sudo`?

             The `slurmctld.log` file is typically owned by the `root` user and is not readable by standard (non-root) users.
 The `sudo` command temporarily elevates your privileges, allowing you to access files that require administrative permissions.

             Without `sudo`, attempting to read the log file may result in a **"Permission denied"** error.

    - Look for error messages related to resource availability.
 In cases of insufficient capacity, you may see a message like: